Modelling one-to-one table relationships¶

 Introduction¶

-relationship between two tables can be established via a unique foreign key constraint.
+A one-to-one relationship between two tables can be established via a unique foreign key constraint.

 Say we have the following two tables in our database schema: